chanjingai/Jogg-Avatar/README.md

 - 2025-11: inference code release

 ### plan ⏳
-- 2025-12: ZhiliaoAvatar based on wan2.2-5B release
+- 2025-12: JoggAvatar based on wan2.2-5B release

 ## 📹 Video Generation Results

-Our Audio2talker-based model generates high-fidelity 720p videos with realistic motion and expressions.
+Our model generates high-fidelity 720p videos with realistic motion and expressions.
 Below we showcase several examples of our model's capabilities.

 ### Generation Examples